ludios/Desktopmagic/README.md

 ```

 `desktopmagic.screengrab_win32.saveScreenToBmp(bmpFilename)` save a screenshot
 (all monitors) to a .bmp file.
-Does not require PIL.
-The .bmp file will have
+This does not require PIL.
+The .bmp file will
-the same bit-depth as the screen; it is not guaranteed to be 32-bit.
+have the same bit-depth as the screen; it is not guaranteed to be 32-bit.
+You'll get an probably-unreadable BMP if your screen depth is 256 colors.

 See the source for more advanced/raw usage.